 Industry 4.0: “From Factory to Smactory”

-“Where disruption meets the manufacturing industry” By Rick Bouter, 2015
+“Where disruption meets the manufacturing industry”

 It is August the 18th of 2014 when a German government official press ‘post’ on an update called: “Zukunftsprojekt Industrie 4.0”, not knowing that this Industry number will complete transform the way we traditionally did business.
 Where business transformation in prior times mostly affected individual entities of businesses, this transformation affects the whole business eco-system.
 The announcement, posted on the “Bundesministerium fur Bildung und Forschung” or, in English, the:”Federal ministry of education and Research” quoted the following key message: